 But before I do, let’s take a look at the definitions of Knowledge and Experience (per Merriam-Webster)..

-Experience: Practical knowledge, skill, or practice derived from direct observation of or participation in events or in a particular activity
+Knowledge: The fact or condition of knowing something with familiarity gained through experience or education Experience: Practical knowledge, skill, or practice derived from direct observation of or participation in events or in a particular activity

+At first glimpse, knowledge and experience look very similar to one another.
+In fact, these two words appear in each other’s definitions and those definitions seem very analogous.
+However, there is a clear distinction between knowledge and experience.
 Knowledge underscores theory and the understanding of concepts and information, while experience, stresses practice, or the application of that knowledge, over a continued period of time.
 During the period of application, one continues to reinforce their understanding of subject matter or, in our case, an Emergency Responder Communications Enhancement System (ERCES).

 Although additional knowledge on a subject can be gained through experience, experience cannot be gained through instruction.
 True experience only comes with time, exposure, and practice.
 It is based on hands-on real-world application rather than theory.